owntone/owntone-server/README_SMARTPL.md

 There are also some special date keywords:
 * `today`, `yesterday`, `last week`, `last month`, `last year`

+These dates refer to the _start_ of that period; `today` means 00:00hrs of today, `last week` means the previous Monday 00:00hrs, `last month` is the first day of the previous month at 00:00hrs etc.

 A valid date can also be made by applying an interval to a date.
 Intervals can be defined as `days`, `weeks`, `months`, `years`.
 As an example, a valid date might be: